balionis-arvydas/balionis-js/balionis-react4/server/README.md

-This project is meant to remind me how to build express based backend.
+This sub-project is meant to remind me how to build express based backend.

 ## Collect Skeleton